This broccoli cauliflower parmesan gratin is topped with almond meal and almond milk to make it a healthy version of comfort food.

-- Cut off top of garlic head and drizzle with remaining ½ tablespoon of olive oil.
+- Slice off the top of the head of garlic and drizzle with the remaining 1/2 tablespoon of olive oil.
 Wrap in aluminum foil and place directly in oven on rack.

-- Roast garlic & vegetables for about 30 minutes.
+- Roast garlic and vegetables for about 30 minutes.

 - Remove from oven and set aside.